virocon-organization/virocon/README.rst

 This is an **Forked version** from Viroconcom_, aiming to develop and update the original version.

-For more information read tihs readme_.
+For more information about the original version read tihs readme_.

 Updates
 -------